US economy starts long recovery as retail sales post record jump

 Cheaper crude oil has made oil and gas wells unprofitable, impacting demand for heavy equipment and machinery.

-Economists expect consumer spending, which accounts for more than two-thirds of U.S. economic activity, could decline at as much as a 37per cent annualized rate in the second quarter.
-That could result in GDP falling at around a 36per cent pace in that period.
+Economists expect consumer spending, which accounts for more than two-thirds of US economic activity, could decline at as much as a 37 per cent annualised rate in the second quarter.
+That could result in GDP falling at around a 36 per cent pace in that period.

 Weak GDP this quarter was underscored by other data on Tuesday showing a tumble in business inventories in April.